I’ve got quite a few of these going now.

 Ha’apai is the name given to a chain of islands in Tonga.
 There are 51 of them in this part of the country — although only 17 are inhabited — and information about them, like everywhere else in Tonga, is scarce.
 In not-at-all shocking news, when it came to deciding which islands in Ha’apai to visit, I was lost.

 At first, I planned to spend my time at Taiana’s Place on Uoleva Island, which is known as the both the best and cheapest ($13 a night) spot for backpackers in Ha’apai.
-However, with limited power on the island coupled with my dislike of making phone calls, making a booking proved difficult and I took the easy way out.
+However, with limited power on the island coupled with my disliking of making phone calls, it made making a booking difficult and I took the easy way out.
 I went to booking.com to hunt down somewhere else.

 That was when I found Matafonua Lodge, on Foa Island.